-Further, if child custody and visitation orders are issued in the divorce case and either party later seeks to modify said orders, the modification request would be filed in the divorce case, as the court retains jurisdiction over child custody until relinquished.
+Further, if child custody orders are issued in the divorce case and either party later seeks to modify said orders, the modification request would be filed in the divorce case, as the court retains jurisdiction over child custody until relinquished.
 Under such circumstances, it is advisable to contact a custody modification attorney, parental alienation attorney, or family law attorney skilled in move away requests to answer any questions you may have about your rights.

 The laws of the State of California recognize that divorce is the legal separation of two spouses and their community estate, regardless of the gender of the spouses involved.
 As a result of the more recent nature of the laws in this area, issues may arise regarding dissolution of domestic partnerships in relation to the divorce of a same-sex couple.
 In all other regards, there is no true meaning to the term “same-sex divorce” in California jurisprudence, and our same sex divorce attorneys are experienced in guiding spouses through the family law system, regardless of the genders and sexual orientations of the individuals involved.

 We evaluate your situation and advise you of all your options under the law, so we can custom tailor an experience you can look back on without regret.
 Our goal is to help make the decisions that protect your legal rights, and that are in the best interests of your family.
 We strive to get to know you as a person, as an individual, change is inevitable, but the stress and anxiety you feel about those changes do not have to be.